Lost Memory of Skin

-Lost Memory of Skin is a literary novel by American author Russell Banks.
+Lost Memory of Skin is a 2011 novel by American author Russell Banks.

 Premise

-The novel, written in the third person, concerns two primary characters: a twenty-two year old sex offender ("the Kid") living in Miami (in a colony that resembles Bookville) and the morbidly obese sociology professor ("the Professor") who attempts to rehabilitate him.
+The novel, written in the third person, concerns two primary characters: "the Kid," a 22-year-old sex offender living in a colony of other offenders beneath a bridge in the fictional city of Calusa that resembles Miami's former Julia Tuttle Causeway sex offender colony, and "The Professor," a morbidly obese sociologist who attempts to rehabilitate him.
 As the novel progresses, the Kid's path to redemption is challenged by tropical weather, police raids, and the Professor's own ambiguous dealings with the CIA and the Weathermen.

 Reception

 Reviewers found Lost Memory of Skin to be a challenging work.
 Writing for The New York Times, Helen Schulman called the novel "proof that [Russell] Banks remains our premier chronicler of the doomed and forgotten American male, the desperate and the weak, men whose afflictions and antagonists may change over the years but whose fundamental struggle never does," though ultimately critiqued the novel as being "not wholly coherent" and criticized the character of the Professor as someone she "still couldn't completely make sense of."
 NPR's Maureen Corrigan called the Professor "a pointlessly distracting character—a cartoon glutton, a double or triple agent for some spy outfit," and called the novel "a disquieting story... that would have been even more powerful and more daring if he had told it straight, without subplots and second bananas."
 Kirkus praised the novel as being "[i]ntelligent, passionate and powerful," though called Banks's decision to focus on a largely sympathetic sex offender "hedg[ing] his bets slightly."